"Dynamite in the Wilderness"

 Meanwhile, back at the blowout and the fast-growing “Camp Hopeful.”

-Like most dynamiters, John wasn’t used to throwing around the word “serendipity” like I was.
+John wasn’t the type to use the word “serendipity,” but I sure was.

 Middle Fork district ranger Tom Montoya had flown into Pistol Creek Ranch from Challis that morning.
 He had been kept up to speed on the blow-out at Lake Creek and was excited to see for himself what the river looked like.
 Since it was “his” forest, we also set him in front of the logjam to get his opinion.